 Seven Essential Car Checks to Make Before a Long Journey

-To keep you safe and sound during your winter travels, we’ve compiled a handy list of seven essential car checks to make before you hit the road.
+Many motorists admit to overlooking the basic car checks required before embarking on a long journey and with Autumn just around the corner and the inevitable change in weather, we want to help keep you safe and sound during your travels, so we've compiled a handy list of seven essential car checks to make before you hit the road.

 Oil provides your engine’s moving parts with lubrication and allows it to run smoothly; without it, your engine would seize up rapidly, leading to breakdown and a costly repair bill.
 Essentially, it’s the lifeblood of your engine.
 Despite its obvious importance, the RAC report that one in three vehicles they attend to has dangerously low oil levels.
 So how can you ensure it’s optimal for the long road ahead?
 We’ve got you covered.